 Together with Patrick Clayton-Malone and Dominic Lake (founders of Canteen, Merchants Tavern), he runs the hi-fidelity concept which puts a state-of-the-art sound system and inventive music programming at its core.

-Now preparing to relocate from its temporary East London home to a huge space in Kings Cross, Paul lets us in on the

-    tracks that will be helping Spiritland make the journey and the ones that will be first to grace the new decks…
+Now preparing to relocate from its temporary East London home to a huge space in Kings Cross, Paul lets us in on the tracks that will be helping Spiritland make the journey and the ones that will be first to grace the new decks…

-    Pat Metheny Group – Praise (not on Spotify)
+Pat Metheny Group - Praise (this one wasn't on Spotify unfortunately)

 Uplifting melodic perfection from the master guitarist on First Circle, the final album from the Pat Metheny Group.
-The

-    production standards, purity of intent and classic design of ECM Records all speak to us at Spiritland.
-We could play

-    pretty much anything they release.
+The production standards, purity of intent and classic design of ECM Records all speak to us at Spiritland.
+We could play pretty much anything they release.